AliceRixte/LiveScaler/README.md

 To check if it works properly, send a transformation from the Conductor, the Instrument instance should flash to show they received it and should apply the MIDI transform at the same time.

+## Operator's manual

+An operator's manual can be found on Github : [Operator's Manual](github.com/autonym8/LiveScaler/wiki/LiveScaler-Manual)

 ## Architecture of LiveScaler

 * LiveScaler-Conductor has an unique instance on a separate MIDI track.